 The park complex is always open, but access is limited by heavy snow in the winter.
-Be aware that the North Cascades Highway (State Route 20), the major access road through Ross Lake National Recreation Area, is typically closed between milepost 134 and 171 from mid-November to mid-April.
+Be aware that the North Cascades Highway (State Route 20), the major access road through Ross Lake National Recreation Area, is typically closed between milepost 130 and 171 from mid-November to mid-April.
 The exact opening and closing of the highway depends on snow and avalanche conditions.
-For 2017. it is possible it won't open until June.
+Reopening is usually accomplished by early May.
 Visit nps.gov/noca/planyourvisit/road-conditions.htm for more information.